oo13/translatable_phrase_generator/Readme.md

-# Translatable phrase generator for Lua 5.1, or Endless names plugin for Naev
+# Translatable phrase generator for Lua, or Endless names plugin for Naev

 This Lua module is one of the translatable phrase generators.
 See [the manual](manual.md) for details.
 The module consists of ["scripts/phrase.lua"](scripts/phrase.lua), ["scripts/phrase/data.lua"](scripts/phrase/data.lua), and ["scripts/phrase/parser.lua"](scripts/phrase/parser.lua).
 Endless names plugin for Naev is a simple example of use.
 The user codes are ["scripts/pilotname/*.lua"](scripts/pilotname/), and the Japanese translation is ["po/ja.po"](po/ja.po).